allegheny-college-cmpsc-100-spring-2024/slides/command-line-files/08_VSCode.md

 <img src = "image-3.png" width = "400px" />

-**Visual Studio Code** (or VSCode) is an industry-standard **Integrated Development Department**.
+**Visual Studio Code** (or VSCode) is an industry-standard **Integrated Development Environment**.
 It is a lightweight, open-source code editor developed by Microsoft.
 It supports various programming languages, offers customizable features, extensions, and built-in Git integration for coding and development projects.

 VSCode is required for many Computer and Information Science classes here at Allegheny.